ryan-moeller/kernel-nbd-client/README.md

 # cd ..
 ```

-To minimize filesystem overhead for the backing file, mount a tmpfs and create
+To minimize filesystem overhead for the backing file, attach a memory disk for
-a sparse file for the server to export.
+for the server to export.
 Then we can start the server:

 ```
-# mkdir tmp
-# mount -t tmpfs tmp ./tmp
-# truncate -s 4g ./tmp/nbdfile
+# MD=$(mdconfig -a -t swap -s 4g)
-# ./nbd/nbd-server 10809 ${PWD}/tmp/nbdfile -C ./nbdconfig
+# ./nbd/nbd-server 10809 /dev/${MD} -C ./nbdconfig
 ```

 With the server running, we can connect the client and run some disk tests: